 - Peptic ulcer disease

 - Hepatitis B and C

-Endoscopic Ultrasound – special endoscopic imaging which helps in closely visualizing abdominal organs such as pancreas, bile duct and surrounding structures
+- Endoscopic ultrasound is special endoscopic imaging that helps in closely visualizing abdominal organs such as pancreas, bile duct and surrounding structures.

 Commitment to Education

-We have several Fellows in our fully accredited 3-year Fellowship Program.
-All of these students are under the supervision of our entire Gastroenterology staff.
+We have several Fellows in our fully accredited three-year Fellowship Program.
+The fellows are under the supervision of our entire Gastroenterology staff.

 Julie C. Quinonez, Fellowship Coordinator

-Ghulamullah Shahzad, MD, FACP, Interventional Gastroenterologist and Associate Program Director of Gastroenterology and Hepatology Fellowship Program
+Krishna C. Gurram, MD, Interventional Gastroenterologist and Associate Program Director of Gastroenterology and Hepatology Fellowship Program